tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Does the Basic suport plan provide email support?
 A: No, this starts from Developer.

+- Q: If you need a service to customize billing, what service can you use?
+A: Billing Conductor.
+The normal Billing and Cost Management doesn't allow you to customize billing.
+Whenever the exam asks for customized billing, think Conductor.
+It is one of 3 services in billing, the other two are Billing and Cost Management and AWS Marketplace.

+- Q: A company needs to use third-party software for its workload on AWS.
+What feature or service of AWS that the company can use to purchase the software: AWS Marketplace or AWS License Manager?
+A: AWS Marketplace.
+It's more than just operating systems, they feature many appliances.
+The License Manager is not a good answer because it just provides a way to manage licenses.

 ## Migration, Machine Learning and More

 - Q: what appliance in the Snow Family can be used to migrate data in the terabytes: AWS Snowcone or AWS Snowball?
 A: Both can be used.
 Snowcone is small and has 8 TB of usable HDD storage while Snowball weighs 50 lbs and has 80 TB of usable HDD storage.